ivanobarletta/doc_IBIRYS36/docs/create_harm_files.rst

         0031/res_harm_ssh_0031.nc

-where res_harm_ssh_????.nc are the aforementioned files for the case of 32 XIOS processes.
+where "res_harm_ssh_????.nc" are the aforementioned files for the case of 32 XIOS processes.
 Setting the following paths

 .. code-block:: bash